hjtan516/MCGLLDA/README.md

 **Output**

 The default output directory of MCGLLDA is under the same directory where the scripts locate and it can be changed in the 'caseStudy.m' file accordingly.
 All the results are stored in 'mat' file for convenience.

+**Contact**

+For any questions regarding our work, please feel free to contact us: alcs417@sdnu.edu.cn.